SamirShef/topazlang/README.md

 # Topaz
 The Topaz programming language.
-Safety and speed!
+Memory safety and speed!

 See source code documentation in [here](https://samirshef.github.io/topazlang/)